 Born in 1972, Danny Alexander spent his early years on Colonsay before his family moved to Glengarry and he went to Lochaber High School in Fort William.

 He read Philosophy, Politics and Economics at Oxford.
-After this Danny worked as a press officer for the Scottish Liberal Democrats before spending four years at the European Movement and then four years as Director of Communications for the Britain in Europe campaign.
-In 2003 he was appointed the Head of Communications for the newly formed Cairngorms National Park Authority before being elected as MP for the newly created seat of Inverness, Nairn, and Badenoch & Strathspey in the 2005 election.
+In his early career he worked for the Scottish Liberal Democrats as a press officer and held senior communications roles at Britain in Europe, the European Movement and the Cairngorms National Park before being elected Liberal Democrat MP for the newly created seat of Inverness, Nairn, and Badenoch & Strathspey in the 2005 General Election.

 Danny joined the Liberal Democrats' shadow Work and Pensions team in 2005 and in July 2007 he was appointed Shadow Secretary of State for Work and Pensions, holding the post until June 2008.
 He gave this up to concentrate on a new role as Chief of Staff to Lib Dem leader Nick Clegg and to co-ordinate the preparation of the Liberal Democrat election manifesto for 2010.